 Mount Angel Seminary is fortunate to have a richly diverse community with many students originating from other cultures and countries.
-This school is authorized under Federal law to enroll non-immigrant alien students.
+The Seminary is authorized to enroll nonimmigrant alien students under F-1 visa status.
+International students needing a visa must submit the form: Supplemental Application for Nonimmigrant Alien Students.